Special Education Programs

 Social, Academic, Inclusion, and Life Skills

-Palm Valley Elementary School, L. Thomas Heck Middle School, and Litchfield Elementary School programs focus on the needs of children with intellectual disabilities and/or with multiple disabilities.
+Palm Valley Elementary School, L. Thomas Heck Middle School, and School #17 programs focus on the needs of children with intellectual disabilities and/or with multiple disabilities.
 The focus is on meeting the unique needs of each child through the use of sensory, academics, functional academics, daily living skills, social and communication skills.

 Litchfield Elementary School has a program for medically fragile students in grades K through 8 who have specific medical needs which require a safe environment and specialized healthcare procedures specific for their health needs.
 The classroom is staffed with a classroom nurse and additional support staff.